rmiyoyo/Suicide-Rates/README.md

 This project is licenced under MIT Licence

 ## Contributing
 Open a pull request with your changes if you would like to contribute.
 I try to respond ASAP.
+You can also DM me on [Twitter](https://twitter.com/r_miyoyo).

 ## Acknowledgements
 Thank you to [MRINAL CHANDRA MISHRA](https://www.kaggle.com/mrinalchandramishra) through Kaggle for the dataset.